 You’ll need to charge your batteries completely.
 Once they’re completely charged, check the battery fluid levels.
 Fill your batteries using only distilled water.

 If your batteries are cracked or damaged, replace them promptly.
 And, we highly recommend replacing multiple battery packs together.
 Never put in a new battery with old ones.

 SAFETY NOTE: If you remove your RV batteries, be mindful of the wiring.
 Make certain the wires are clearly marked with positive and negative.

 By the way!
-Since we’ve converted to our battery bank for four lead acid batteries to six lithium ion GC2 batteries, we have zero battery maintenance!
+Since we’ve converted to our battery bank for four lead acid batteries to six lithium ion GC2 batteries in our fifth wheel we have zero battery maintenance!
 This investment has lessened the stress of maintenance schedules, adding water, etc.

 Inspect all seals and hoses on your RV’s propane system making certain they haven’t cracked or dried out.
 Make sure rodents haven’t feasted on hoses, cables and wires.
 Before you proceed to test, turn off all propane powered appliances first.
 Avoid smoking and keep away from flames or sparks.
 It’s wise to turn on your propane leak detector inside your RV.

 After opening the valve on the propane tank all the way, smell for evidence of propane leakage.
 A good way to find leaks is apply soapy water on the regulator and valve.
 If there is bubbling, you have a leak.